kahole/lisp_in_js/README.md

 ### Concurrency

-Interpreter uses promises internally.
-Thus `fork` just returns a promise that can be waited on by `join`.
+The interpreter uses promises internally.
+The function `fork` just returns a promise that can be waited on by `join`.

 ```lisp
 (defun hello ()